strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 | Only 1 relation |  `populate[0]=a-relation-name`   |
 | Several relations | `populate[0]=relation-name&populate[1]=another-relation-name&populate[2]=yet-another-relation-name` |

-Let's compare and explain what happens with and without such a query parameter:
+Let's compare and explain what happens with and without populating relations 1 level deep when sending queries to the [FoodAdvisor](https://github.com/strapi/foodadvisor) example application:

 <SideBySideContainer>
 <SideBySideColumn>

 **Without `populate`**

-Without the populate parameter, a `GET` request to `/api/articles` only returns the default attributes and does not return any media fields, relations, components or dynamic zones.
+Without the populate parameter, a `GET` request to `/api/articles` only returns the default attributes.

-The following example is the full response for all 4 `articles` content-types found in the FoodAdvisor database.
+The following example is the full response for all 4 entries from the `articles` content-type.

-Notice that the response does not include any relation:
+Notice that the response does not include any media fields, relations, components or dynamic zones:

 <br/>